 Preheat the oven to 425ºF.

-Wash the tomatoes.
-Place them onto a baking sheet and drizzle olive oil and sprinkle salt.
-Just enough to lightly coat.
-Move the tomatoes around with your hands coating them evenly with the oil.
-Bake in the oven for 20 minutes, or until they start to crack open and turn brown.
-Remove from the oven and set to the side.
+Place the tomatoes onto a baking sheet and drizzle with just enough olive oil to coat.
+Sprinkle with salt.
+Bake for 20 minutes, or until they start to crack open and turn brown.
+Remove from the oven and set to the side to cool.

 Wash and drain the chickpeas.
 Place them into a large bowl.

-Wash the asparagus, and with a vegetable peeler, shred the asparagus into thin strips.
-Place into the bowl with the chickpeas.
+With a vegetable peeler, slice the asparagus into thin strips.
+Place into the bowl.

-With an immersion blender or a food processor, add the garlic, olive oil, lemon juice, cheese, salt and pepper.
-It is very important that you get a good cheese.
-Pulse until the garlic is pureed and the oil has turned into an emulsion.
+With an immersion blender or a food processor, puree the garlic, olive oil, lemon juice, Parmesan cheese, salt and pepper until combined.

-Add the roasted tomatoes to the chickpeas, pour the dressing on top and combine.
+Add the roasted tomatoes to the large bowl and drizzle with the dressing and toss.
 Serve cold.